algobulls/pyalgotrading/docs/strategies/strategy_guides/common_strategy_guide.md

     Here if crossover_value is 0 then the indicators ema_x and ema_y have not crossed.
 If it is 1 then indicator ema_x has crossed ema_y in upward direction.
 Similarly if it is -1 then indicator ema_x has crossed ema_y in downward direction

 By combining these calculated values with historical data, you can make informed decisions about when to initiate or close a trade.
 Additionally, you can use this information to compute potential target prices or set stop losses.
-AlgoBulls' Python Build empowers you to navigate the complexities of options trading with ease.
+AlgoBulls' Phoenix empowers you to navigate the complexities of options trading with ease.

 **Example:**